- Home

 Connect

 Salata Scholars Seminars are dedicated to climate, sustainability, and environmental work done by Harvard students and fellows.
-Its goal is to embrace the interdisciplinary nature of sustainability research that can’t be confined to a single Harvard school and help like-minded people connect with each other....
-Read more about Salata Scholars Seminar: Developing the Green AI Index & Assessing the Scalability of US Recycling
+Its goal is to embrace the interdisciplinary nature of sustainability research that can’t be confined to a single Harvard school and help like-minded people connect with each other.
+In Spring 2025, we will meet monthly at the Harvard University Center for the Environment located at 26 Oxford Street, Cambridge.
+In each session, we will have a few brief talks from different disciplines and perspectives followed by a vegan dinner and discussion....
+Read more about Salata Scholars Seminar Series